-- The exam contingency day may be used if a significant, unexpected event arises nationally or locally during the exam period such that no pupils (or a large number of them) are unable to take an exam when planned.
-All pupils must be available up to and including Wednesday 29 June in case one of their exams is moved. - JCQ have made it clear that if an exam is moved and a candidate is unable to attend, special consideration will not be applicable.
+- The exam contingency days may be used if a significant, unexpected event arises nationally or locally during the exam period such that no pupils (or a large number of them) are unable to take an exam when planned.
+All pupils must be available on these dates in case one of their exams is moved. - JCQ have made it clear that if an exam is moved and a candidate is unable to attend, special consideration will not be applicable.
 This means that even if your child has taken the first paper in a subject and then misses the moved one, the normal process of being able to 'scale up' the result from previous papers and make it count for the whole subject will not apply: any pupil who is unable to sit the moved exam will be given zero in that paper.